Hyundai Lafesta

 The Hyundai Lafesta (现代菲斯塔 (Xiàndài Fēisītǎ)) is compact sedan manufactured by Hyundai through its Beijing Hyundai joint venture in China since 2018.
 It sits between the Hyundai Elantra and Hyundai Sonata in Hyundai's Chinese vehicle lineup.

 Overview

 The Hyundai Lafesta was first revealed at the 2018 Beijing Auto Show and was launched in the Chinese market in October 2018 with prices ranging from 119,800 to 145,800 yuan.

-Lafesta EV
+Lafesta Electric

-A battery-electric version "Lafesta EV" was announced to be available in China starting in December 2019.
+A battery-electric version Lafesta Electric was announced to be available in China starting in December 2019.
 It is promised with 490 km NEDC range of 135 kW electric motor, 165 km/h top speed.
 It is slightly longer due to a new front with a more streamlined nose and slightly higher due to the necessary space for the battery.
 The battery cells are to be provided by CATL.